Skip to main content

 Ranch Accessibility

-The Ranch is accessible from many locations in the community.
-Historically, the public has accessed West Ranch from Windsor Boulevard, which runs to the north and south of the West Ranch, as well as from some undeveloped properties along Huntington and Warren Roads.
-The public also uses roads for the Community Service District sewer lines that extend into the Ranch from Hwy 1 near the bridge and from Rodeo Drive on the east to access the property.
-Hikers typically reach East Ranch from volunteer trails in the East Lodge Hill neighborhood.
-Rodeo Grounds Drive, off Burton Drive, provides the CCSD access to East Ranch and to their water works next to Santa Rosa Creek.
+The Fiscalini Ranch Preserve is accessible from multiple points within Cambria.
+Public access to the West Ranch is commonly from Windsor Boulevard, running along the north and south of this section, and also from undeveloped areas along Huntington and Warren Roads.
+Community Service District (CCSD) sewer-line roads provide additional access from Highway 1 near the bridge and from Rodeo Drive to the east.
+The East Ranch is typically accessed via volunteer trails in the East Lodge Hill neighborhood, while Rodeo Grounds Drive (off Burton Drive) serves as a CCSD entry point to the East Ranch and their water facilities next to Santa Rosa Creek.

 May contain: chart, plot, map, atlas, and diagram